python/cpython/Doc/extending/extending.rst

 since they are used extensively by the Python interpreter, ``"Python.h"`` includes a few standard header files: ``<stdio.h>``, ``<string.h>``, ``<errno.h>``, and ``<stdlib.h>``.
-If the latter header file does not exist on your system, it declares the functions :cfunc:`malloc`, :cfunc:`free` and :cfunc:`realloc` directly.
+If the latter header file does not exist on your system, it declares the functions :c:func:`malloc`, :c:func:`free` and :c:func:`realloc` directly.

 The next thing we add to our module file is the C function that will be called when the Python expression ``spam.system(string)`` is evaluated (we'll see